mrquincle/mrquincle.github.io/source/_posts/2018-01-30-inference-in-deep-learning.markdown

 It is clearly visualized by Mark Chang's [slide](https://www.slideshare.net/ckmarkohchang/generative-adversarial-networks).

 ![Generative Adversarial Net.
 The discriminator is trying to score as high as possible by assigning ones to real data and zeros to fake data.
 The generator is trying to make this job as difficult as possible by having the fake data look similar to the real data.
 The log function punishes false positives and false negatives extraordinarly hard.](/images/blog/gan.png "Generative Adversarial Net")

+The distribution $$p_z(z)$$ is a arbitrary noise distribution.
+In other words, the generator morphs totally random stuff into meaningful $$x$$.
+It is like throwing darts randomly into a dart board and the generator folding the board into a hat.
+Similarly from pure random values we can draw point clouds that have elaborate structure.

+The latent variables $$z$$ are totally random, however there is something else important here.
+If $$z$$ is a multidimensional random variable information across all dimensions can be used to construct $$x' \leftarrow G(z)$$.
+There is no information about $$z$$ if we would like to reason back from $$x'$$.
+This means that from a representation learning perspective the unconstrained use of $$z$$ leads to entangled use of it in $$G$$.
+InfoGAN introduces an additional mutual information term between a latent code $$C$$ and generated data $$X$$.

 # Adversarial Autoencoders